Attila Hadnagy

-Attila László Hadnagy (born 8 September 1980) is a Romanian former footballer who played as a forward and serves as the general director of Liga I club Sepsi OSK.
+Attila László Hadnagy (born 8 September 1980) is a Romanian former footballer who played as a striker and serves as the general director of Liga II club Sepsi OSK.

 Career

 Oltul Sfântu Gheorghe

 Hadnagy started his career at hometown club Oltul Sfântu Gheorghe.
 At the end of his fifth Divizia C season at the team, they managed to win the league and got promoted to Divizia B. However they were relegated after only one year.

 Petrolul Ploiești

 Hadnagy spent the following three seasons at Divizia B side Petrolul Ploiești.

 Brașov

 In the summer of 2007, he joined the more ambitious Liga II side FC Brașov managed by Răzvan Lucescu and captained by Róbert Ilyés.
 They won the 2007–2008 Liga II which meant promotion to Liga I and he also became the top scorer of Liga II that season.
 He played in Liga I for the club until the winter break of the 2012–2013 season when he left for Liga II side Botoșani.